GabyGold67/ButtonToSwitch_ESP32/README.md

 - Release enforcement
 - Time Voidable activation or releases
 - Activation sequence enforcement
-- Production related disabling of any of the switches while conserving the activation logic... and so many others.
+- Production related disabling of any of the switches while keeping the activation logic.
+- ... and so many others parameters involved.

 Just to add possibilities, consider that everywhere the **"Momentary Push Button"** is mentioned, any kind of momentary digital activation signal provider might be used instead: touch sensors, PIR sensors, RFID signals, fingerprint reader and so on...